aggregat4/dendriform/JOURNAL.md

 Now the problem is that while node 13 (also 12) does understand modules out of the box, it only treats .mjs files as modules or js files that have a package.json next to them identifying them as modules.

-This is a problem because apparently Typescript does NOT understand the .mjs extension. <sigh>
+This is a problem because apparently Typescript does NOT understand the .mjs extension. sigh

 Not sure what to do now.
 I could move all the js files that are modules into a subdirectory and add a package.json file?

+## 2020-01-10 - Reverting To Jest

+I have reverted to jest with babel to run tests since I could not get the combination of typescript + javascript + modules + node + jest to work otherwise.
+I could not identify any alternative testing framework that would work well with this combo out of the box.
+Bit sad.